 Monarch butterflies depend on milkweed to lay their eggs during their annual journey from Mexico to the United States to as far north as Canada.
 Data show that monarch populations have decreased significantly over the past two decades, in part because of the decrease in native plants, including milkweed, on which their caterpillars feed.
 Read more »

-A monarch butterfly, a honey bee and an alfalfa leafcutter bee gather nectar from a showy milkweed.
-Photo by John Anderson of Hedgerow Farms.
+A monarch butterfly, a honeybee and leafcutter bee gather nectar from a showy milkweed.
+Photo: John Anderson of Hedgerow Farms.

 Tomorrow, USDA’s Natural Resources Conservation Service (NRCS) is joining the festivities at the sixth annual Pollinator Festival in honor of National Pollinator Week.
 Bees, butterflies, bats, birds, beetles and other animals play a critical role in the production of fruit or seeds, including plants that provide our nation’s food, fiber, fuel and medicine.

 An estimated $15 billion worth of crops, including more than 90 fruits and vegetables are pollinated by honey bees alone.
 But despite their value, pollinator populations are dwindling due to threats of habitat loss, disease, parasites and environmental contaminants.
 That’s why farmers and ranchers are doing their part to improve the health of pollinators while providing benefits to the environment.
 Producers have worked with NRCS to voluntarily apply conservation practices on hundreds of thousands of acres of land because they know people and pollinators depend on each other for survival.
 Read more »

 Honeybees leaving and returning to the hive after collecting pollen.
 Photo: Ashton Ebarb.

 “They’re in a happy mood today,” Jim Pratt, a local apiarist, said.

 At a comfortable 62 degrees, honeybees buzz with a clear objective: collect nectar and pollen, for honey and pollination.